ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:**
 - Picture field is highlighted with a red outline or shows a warning message
-- Form should not be submited
+- Form should not be submitted

 **Actual Result:**
 - User is allowed to upload non image files in the picture field